Meettya/fork-ipc/README.md

 ## Usage:

-fork-ipc provides 2 types of interface - for parent and for child process
+fork-ipc provides 2 main types of interfaces - for parent and for child process

 ### Parent process API